 You have done your research, got all the materials and foods you need so you are ready to get started.
 The main thing you need to remember is to make your food smooth and thin for those beginner babies and as they get older you can make it a bit thicker and with more texture.
 To make your food smooth and thin you need to add a little bit of water at a time.

 ***NOTE – If you choose to start feeding your baby before the age of 6mos old you will need to steam all fruits.
 Steaming or light cooking these foods makes it easier to digest.
-After the age of 6 months you do not need to good fruits unless it’s a harder fruit such as apples.
+After the age of 6 months you do not need to cook fruits unless it’s a harder fruit such as apples.
 Also depending on the fruit and how much natural liquid the fruit has in it you may not need to add water.
 For instance pears have a TON of natural juices so you may not need to add any water.

 - Add the fruit and bring to a gentle boil

 - Once it starts to boil, turn down to low and let simmer until fork tender

 - Remove from heat and place in a glass bowl

 - Once cool then with your immersion blender blend until you get the consistently that is right for your baby.
 Again, you may need to add water to make it smooth enough.

 The only other material that you would need when doing vegetables is a baby pan.
 When steaming you would do the same type of thing as you did for the fruit.
 When blending this is when you will add water.
 I suggest using the steam water for extra nutrients and then add additional water if necessary.
 Remember to always add water a teaspoon at a time so you can control the consistency.